zakagan/WordFormable/README.md

 This is project that I have been working on in order to better understand fundamental data structures.
 Here I apply arrays, structs, linked lists, and hash maps in order to solve one problem in a variety of methods.

 One of the great things about computer science problems is that there is never just one way to solve them.
-While each solution may not be equal, they each have their own strengths and weaknesses, which we can explore in detail.
+While every solution may not be equal, they each have their own strengths and weaknesses, which we can explore in detail.

 This particular problem is based on a fairly basic programming interview question.
 However, its different solutions require understanding and clever application of different types of data structures.